kylemcdonald/ethereum-nft-activity/readme.md

 This may take longer the first time, while your local cache is updated.

+Additional flags:

-To also estimate the footprint for Nifty Gateway, add the `--ng` flag.
+* `--ng` to also estimate the footprint for Nifty Gateway.
 This takes much longer than other platforms, because Nifty Gateway uses a separate smart contract per exhibition/drop.
+* `--summary` to summarize the results in a format similar to the above table, combining multiple contracts into a single row of output.
+* `--commas` to print the output with thousands comma separators.
+* `--verbose` prints progress when scraping Nifty Gateway or pulling transactions from Etherscan.

 ## Methodology